DKIV9570/Project-HappyCakeShop/README.md

 - As a user, I want to be able to view the material inventory
 - As a user, I want to be able to save my game progress to file
 - As a user, I want to be able to be able to load my game progress from file

+## Phase 4: Task 2

+I implemented the Map interface, actually it has been used in several classes, for example, in the Cakeshop class, I used 4 Maps to represent the inventory of each kind of material, also the inventory of the cake.
+In Resident class, I used a Map to represent the favor of the resident.